Attend a solutions scholars information session

 - Enroll in the SBS Careers course or your departmental careers course (if you haven’t already completed one of the careers courses)

-- Meet with Solutions Scholars advisor prior to registering for spring 2019 classes in early November
+- Meet with Solutions Scholars advisor prior to registering for spring 2021

-- Enroll in research methods or statistics course (unless both are already completed) that will help build research skills
+- Enroll in major statistics or research methods course (unless both are already completed)

-- Enroll in .5 credit hour “research smorgasbord” course where you learn about research opportunities for your second year in the program
+- Enroll in .5 credit hour "research exploration" course where you learn about research opportunities for your second year in the program

-- Meet with Solutions Scholars advisor prior to registering for fall 2019 classes
+- Meet with Solutions Scholars advisor prior to registering for fall 2021

 - Enroll in research experience course that deepens your knowledge of a particular issue and possible solutions

-- Enroll in .5 credit hour “internship smorgasbord” course where you learn about internship opportunities
+- Enroll in .5 credit hour “internship exploration” course where you learn about internship opportunities

 - Meet with internship coordinator to line up internship course